 - Then Log Out of your Mac and try to use the new password to log in.

-Change password through Apple ID
+Use Apple ID

 Thanks to Apple implementing this feature way back in OS X Lion, all Mac users are now able to use their Apple ID to restore their password.
 The instructions for this method are simple: once you are on the screen where you can choose a user account to log in, input any phrase you can think of in the password field several times.
 If you keep doing that, it will give you an option restore your password this way.
-Then follow the instructions from Apple to restore your password.
+Then follow the instructions from Apple to restore it.

 How to store your passwords safely with Funter